dansmyers/ComputerOrganizationAndArchitecture/Labs/1-Framboise.md

 Note that `putty.exe` is simply an exectuable file, not an installer.

 Next, download and install [Bonjour Print Services](https://support.apple.com/kb/dl999?locale=en_US) from Apple.
 This program will allow your computer to recognize the Raspberry Pi's name over your direct ethernet connection.
-If you have iTunes installed you may already have the necessary protocol.
+If you have iTunes installed you may already have the necessary protocol. **Make sure to run the installer**.

 Run PuTTY.
 In the "Host name" field, enter `pi@raspberrypi.local`, then press the "Open" button.
 You should see a terminal window pop up.